Justin-Mathieu/reading-notes/Class06.md

 > Dom manipulation can also add and remove content.
 >methods can be used to change attributes on selected elements.
 > There are four types of nodes, text document, attribute and element.

+## Blog Post (*Primitive Values vs. Object References*)

+> A primitive value is set to specifically that value.
+A reference value is a reference to location and does not store the value specifically.
+> Primitive values can not be changed and object referencess can be changed.

+## Blog Post (*Problem Domain*)

+> The problem domain can be broken down ito manageable and understandable peices to help solve the problem. and writew better code.